66th National Film Awards

-The 66th National Film Awards ceremony was the award ceremony which took place in 2019 to honour the best films of 2018, in the Indian cinema.
-The declaration of awards was delayed due to 2019 Indian general election.
+The 66th National Film Awards ceremony was the award ceremony which took place in 2019 to honour the best films of 2018 in Indian cinema.
+The declaration of awards was delayed due to the 2019 Indian general election.

 Selection process

 The Directorate of Film Festivals invited online entries and the acceptable last date for entries was until 22 January 2019.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2018, and 31 December 2018, were eligible for the film award categories.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2018 and 31 December 2018 were eligible for the film award categories.
 Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2018, and 31 December 2018, were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
 Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.